Vali-Mandeal/DesignPatterns.Command/README.md

 ---

 Command is a Behavioral Design Pattern that turns a request into a stand-alone object that contains all information about the request.
-This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.
+This transformation lets you pass requests as method arguments.

 Real life uses of this pattern are queuing operations, scheduling their execution, executing them remotely or undoing operations.